gh-rishii78/wanderLust/README.md

 # WanderLust - Your Ultimate Travel Accommodation Hub

-WanderLust is a dynamic and feature-rich travel accommodation website developed using the MERN stack.
-It offers a seamless experience for users seeking comfortable and unique places to stay during their travels.
-With powerful CRUD operations, robust authentication, cloud database integration, and various other features, WanderLust is your go-to platform for hassle-free travel planning.
+WanderLust is a cutting-edge travel accommodation website built with the MERN stack, offering a seamless user experience with powerful CRUD operations and robust Passport authentication.
+It integrates APIs for enhanced functionality, utilizes geolocation services and Google Maps for precise navigation, and leverages cloud services like Cloudinary for efficient media management.
+With its dynamic features and Render deployment, WanderLust is your ultimate solution for effortless travel planning and accommodation management.

 ## Live Demo